AriSasha/mosh-clone/README.md

 # Campus-Service-Portal-Frontend clone

-This project is a recreation of a portal for purposes of practicing and getting a better understanding of Laravel.
+This project is a recreation of a campus-service-portal-frontend for purposes of practicing and getting a better understanding of Laravel.

 It was completed as an Advanced Web Application Development assignment.
 The provided `campus-service-portal-frontend` repository and a set of assigned Laravel development videos were used as the main resources for recreating the system.